 Hamas says 10-month-old hostage killed along with his brother and mother

-Hamas claimed 10-month old Kfir Bibas, his older brother and his mother were killed in an Israeli airstrike
+Militants claim baby Kfir Bibas and two other family members died in Israeli air strike, as more hostages handed over

-A 10-month-old boy, his four-year-old brother and his mother who were kidnapped by Hamas were killed in “previous Israeli airstrikes” of the Gaza strip, Hamas’s armed wing claimed.
+A 10-month-old boy, his four-year-old brother and their mother who were kidnapped by Hamas were killed in “previous Israeli air strikes” on the Gaza strip, Hamas’s armed wing has claimed.

-Kfir Bibas was kidnapped along with older brother Ariel and his parents Yarden, 34, and Shiri, 32, from Kibbutz Nir Oz after Hamas massacred up to 1,200 Israelis on 7 October.
+Kfir Bibas was kidnapped, along with his older brother Ariel and his parents Yarden, 34, and Shiri, 32, from Kibbutz Nir Oz after Hamas massacred up to 1,200 Israelis on 7 October.

-The Israeli military told The Independent it was checking the claim made by Al Qassam Brigades and it would continue to support the Bibas family during this “difficult time”.
-It is not clear when the Bibas family was killed.
+The Israeli military told The Independent it was checking the claim made by Al-Qassam Brigades and it would continue to support the Bibas family during this “difficult time”.
+It is not clear when they were killed.

 “IDF representatives spoke with the Bibas family following the recent reports and are with them at this difficult time.
 The IDF is assessing the accuracy of the information,” it said.